Global Education Resources

 - Peace Corps Coverdell WorldWise Schools - The Coverdell WorldWise Schools program site, hosted by the Peace Corps, offers lesson plans to help teachers integrate international content into their classrooms.
 The site also helps teachers connect with past and present Peace Corps volunteers around the world willing to share their first hand experiences international experiences with students.

-- Teachers’ Guide to Online International Collaborative Projects - This site, developed by the U.S. Department of Education, provides resources on international collaborative learning using the Internet.
+- Teachers’ Guide to International Collaboration on the Internet - This site, developed by the U.S. Department of Education, provides resources on international collaborative learning using the Internet.
 Sample projects, planning resources, and links to organizations that facilitate international collaboration between students are provided.

 - iEARN-USA - iEARN-USA, the American affiliate of the International Education and Resource Network, facilitates communication and collaboration between teachers and students around the world, primarily through Web-based projects.
 The Ohio Department of Education and several partner districts around the state are piloting iEARN-based projects this year with support from the Longview Foundation.